makersacademy/takeaway-challenge/README.md

 * Lastly, I implemented the interaction with the Twilio API and added Time-class functionality.

+* Things to improve: I definitely spent too much time thinking about features to add.
+Some of them I ended up adding, some were discarded and some were saved only locally.
+If I had to redo the exercise I would focus on having an MVP and then think of adding extra functionality or features.

 Instructions to run the program
 -----